fangweilim/directx-emailer/README.md

 Direct X report: dxdiag_report.txt
 Log file: emailer.log

-This project was completed using iOS mail.
+This project was tested using iOS mail.
+For other mail provider, please change the SMTP information.

 The keyring library allows you to securely store and manage your email credentials.
 (Saved under Windows Credentials)

-How do I run?
+How to run?

-1) Verify that the keyring module is installed on your system. pip install keyring.
+1) Verify that the keyring module is installed on your system. pip install keyring

 2) Navigate to the project path and execute the script.